shelvasha/LyricalGenius/README.md

 ## Current Limitations
 1. The script is dependent on the case of the entry within the Genius database.
 Therefore, a mismatch of album artist name and/or song name in iTunes from an entry in Genius will return no lyrics.

 2. Album artist in iTunes cannot be blank.
 Reasoning for this is that a given album will commonly have features and those features will cause a mismatch to the Genius database(see Current Limitations #1).

+3. Lyrics can only be added one at a time, (i.e. a single selected track).
+Selecting and attempting to add lyrics to multiple tracks is not reliable and not recommended.